Fellowship-of-the-Link/old-TfT-test1/README.md

 ## Current Tools4Thought Scorecard (demo)

 ![[radar-demo1.png]]

-*5 Tools for Thought scored using the current 11 dimensions.
+(demo) *5 Tools for Thought scored using the current 11 dimensions.
 Data extracted from NN personal profiles.*

 * ***Add your own stories, tools and techniques: [[Contribute]]**
-* Learn more and contribure to these dimensions: [[measuring thinking tools]]
+* Learn more and comment/contribure to these dimensions: [[measuring thinking tools]]

 ## Most popular Tools

-*Table of Tools with Number of Personal profiles mentioning it*
+(demo) *Table of Tools with Number of Personal profiles mentioning it*

 * [[roam]]: 1
 * [[Pocket]]: 1